osohq/oso/docs/content/any/guides/roles/_index.md

 To learn more about roles and the different ways they can be used for authorization, head over to [Role-Based Access Control](learn/roles).

+{{% callout "Implementing roles?" "yellow" %}}
+We're working on a set of new features to better support adding roles to B2B applications.
+These features include defining roles, adding role checks/enforcement to your application, and exposing a role management API and frontend to your end users.

+If you're interested, we encourage you to sign up for early access [here](https://osohq.typeform.com/to/w8xgMHbw)!
+{{% /callout %}}

 <!-- A well-designed role system has roles that map to an intuitive concept of what
 a user should be able to do in the application. -->